See related separate Deafness in Children article.

 - Prognosis - patients should fully recover between episodes but these are recurring.

-See separate article on Ménière's disease.
+See the separate Ménière's disease article.

 Idiopathic unilateral sudden sensorineural hearing loss